katthjul/anki2-addons/README.md

 File(s): *length.py*

 ### Usage
 The add-on extends the available search commands in the browser.
-By default, it only looks at the note type 'Japanese' and its field 'Expression'.
+By default, it only looks at the note type/field: 'Basic/Front' and 'Japanese/Expression'.
 Edit the source file to add other notes and/or exclude punctuation marks from the length.

 <dl>
 <dt>len:6</dt>